-A role playing game based in medieval times (1200 - 1300 England) with action, adventure and strategy aspects.
-The game is current unnamed.
+A role playing game based in medieval times (around 1200 - 1300 England) with action, adventure and strategy aspects.

 I want to make a game that will be something that I will be proud to play myself.
 I will put the extra effort into making it great and redesign anything that doesn't work or play well until it does.
 I will not be satisfied until it meets my standards for excellence.